adrianrevilla009/Conecta4Game/README.md

 CONECTA 4

-This is the first Conecta4 Game version, developed using a domain model design.
+This is the first Conecta4 Game version, first has been designed a model for it, and then its been developed using a model design and a model-view design.

 Create date: 06/10/2022